-E. Placing of additional warning or regulatory signs warning of impaired sights distances, visibility at intersections, road blockages, one-lane conditions, or that the road surface is slick or slippery, or what the advised speed should be.
+E. Placing of additional warning or regulatory signs warning of impaired sight distances, visibility at intersections, road blockages, one-lane conditions, or that the road surface is slick or slippery, or what the advised speed should be.

-SECTION 5 -- Emergency Conditions:
+SECTION 5 -- EMERGENCY CONDITIONS.

 A. The County Engineer may suspend the level of service or sequence of service during “Emergency” conditions.
 An “Emergency” condition shall be considered as one where a loss of life is probable, where a serious injury has occurred, or where extensive loss of property is imminent.
 An “Emergency” condition reported by the public shall be verified through the 911 dispatcher or Sheriff’s Office, or his/her physician.